 Saying “Thanks” to someone for something they did for you at the end of an email is nothing new.
 ‘Thanks” is arguably the most used email closing phrase.

-It fits every relationship and persona.
+It fits every relationship and buyer persona.
 Just make sure you truly have a reason to “Thank” the person.
 Note, that it may sometimes be considered informal.

 Sign off 13: With appreciation